Lumière Award for Best Actress

 The Lumière Award for Best Actress (Lumière de la meilleure actrice) is an annual award presented by the Académie des Lumières since 1996.

+Isabelle Huppert was the first winner for La Cérémonie in 1996, while Léa Drucker is the most recent winner for Case 137 in 2026.

 Winners and nominees

 Winners are listed first with a blue background, followed by the other nominees.